guaccomolley/Automatic-Data-Retrieval-Project/README.md

 ## Automatic Data Parcing of libraries database
 This section is dedicated to Data Parcing Process implemented in Python.
 The data parcing from HTML page was made using library **BeautifulSoup**.
 The script extracts the URL for the .xlsx file and then downloads it.
 This way, we don't need a fixed file name, which changes with the date when the new dataset is uploaded.
 The file is being saved with a date stamp (e.g., library-records_2025-08-06.xlsx) and also as latest (library-records_latest.xlsx).
 The SHA-256 hash is used to verify file integrity, detect changes, and safely archive only new versions without storing duplicates.
 #### Automatization of the script
 For our purposes, we used GitHub Actions to schedule and execute the process.
+We arbitrary chose to execute the script each Wednesday at 13:00.
 In a real-world local deployment scenario, this could alternatively be handled using **Windows Task Scheduler** on Windows or **cron** on Linux.
 ##  Data preprocessing
 The data transformation was done in the next way:
   1. Changing some of the most import columns to snake_case style for pottential simplifying the SQL workflow  (Easily could be applied on all columns, but for our purposes we did it for the most crucial columns only)